Last updated on January 14th, 2020 at 10:05 pm

-And because we love babies, we also love baby post offices — especially baby post offices sitting in the middle of the wide, wild Everglades, like the Ochopee Post Office.
+Just as we love babies, we also love baby post offices — especially baby post offices sitting in the middle of the wide, wild Everglades, like the Ochopee Post Office.

-Just such a place sits on the side of the road along Tamiami Trail (U.S. Highway 41) between Big Cypress National Preserve and the Gulf Coast section of Everglades National park, the Ochopee Post Office serves a community where there’s not a house in sight for miles.
+Situated along the Tamiami Trail (U.S. Highway 41) between Big Cypress National Preserve and the Gulf Coast section of Everglades National park, the Ochopee Post Office serves a community where there’s not a house in sight for miles.

 The Ochopee Post Office is officially the smallest in the nation.
-In a building not much bigger than an outhouse, a single postal worker works every day, frequently selling postcards to tourists and answering questions from tour-bus riders.
+It’s in a building not much bigger than an outhouse and a single postal worker works every day, frequently selling postcards to tourists and answering questions from tour-bus riders.

 In an era where hundreds of post offices have been closed to save money, this post office survives on more than cuteness.
 It does real work, handling the mail for more than 500 residents of the sparsely populated corner of Florida.
 (Everglades City is eight miles west.)